Click on the following links to be taken to our YouTube video on the topic.

 Ensure the electrode insulators are clean and white, not covered in black carbon.

-If the issue persists after they are clean, something else is going on.
+If the issue persists after they are clean, something else is going on such as a cut/pinched wire, loose connection, or bad transformer.
 Contact us and include a picture of your electrodes, and we’ll investigate and resolve the issue for you.

 The system should be able to send out a continuous appearing blast of flaming fuel 25 feet in length at the beginning of each blast you send.
 When holding the trigger down, the fuel and flames will pull back slightly due to the fact that after the initial stream is emitted, we are sending fuel into an already existing fireball and burning it up faster.